MSPaintIDE/NewOCR/Fonts.md

 ## Why is [font] not supported?

 There are several reasons a font may not be supported.
 At the current NewOCR version, fonts must contain all characters in the training image, and have **no kerning. ** Kerning is the biggest reason some fonts are not supported.
+Another smaller reason some fonts aren't supported is due to letters looking similar to each other.
+An example is in the font Arial, and the characters I, L, and |.
+They all look identical other than a height change in one of them, which makes it impossible for the OCR to know what is going on without context (Soon to be supported, hopefully).

 ## Supported Fonts